 Personally, I’d classify myself as an underbuyer since I am not much of a shopper.
 I don’t enjoy shopping.

 My exceptions are books (because I love reading a good book) and shopping in New York.
-I love shopping in the Big Apple, though I do have my favorites areas and stores.
+I love shopping in the Big Apple, though I do have my favorite areas and stores.
 Shopping in overcrowded stores in New York can be a bit of a nightmare but I digress.

 What type of buyer are you?
 Are you an overbuyer or underbuyer?

 I went to someone’s house recently and there was no doubt that they were an overbuyer.
-There was stuff everywhere and most of their conversations evolved around shopping.
-While they prided themselves on getting bargains, it’s important to remember that it’s not a bargain if you don’t really need it (and yes that is the underbuyer in me talking).
+There was stuff everywhere and most of their conversations revolved around shopping.
+While they pride themselves on getting bargains, it’s important to remember that it’s not a bargain if you don’t really need it (and yes that is the underbuyer in me talking).

 I’m also a minimalist who hates waste.
 I buy things that perform multiple tasks, not lots of things that all do the same thing in a slightly different way.

 I can totally relate to the running shoes comment from Gretchen’s book.
 I only buy new shoes when my old ones completely fall apart.
 And I mean completely!

-If you are an underbuyer like myself, sometimes we need to get comfortable buying things when we see them instead of having an I’ll get it next time or I will think about it attitude.
+If you are an underbuyer like myself, sometimes you need to get comfortable buying things when you first see them instead of having an I’ll get it next time or I will think about it attitude.

 This exact same thing happened to me recently.
 I had a gift card to use and fell in love with a red rug for my living room.
 I spotted it at the shop but hesitated to buy it.
 I kept thinking of all the other things I needed and wondered if that was the best way to spend the card.